Norway: High Middle Ages

 The Hanseatic League took control over Norwegian trade during the 14th century and established a trading centre in Bergen.
 In 1380, Olaf Haakonsson inherited both the Norwegian (as Olaf IV) and Danish thrones (as Olaf II), creating a union between the two countries.
 In 1397, under Margaret I, the Kalmar Union was created between the three Scandinavian countries.
 She waged war against the Germans, resulting in a trade blockade and higher taxation on Norwegian goods, which led to a rebellion.
-However, the Norwegian Council of State was too weak to pull out of the union.
+The Norwegian Council of State was, however, too weak to pull out of the union.

 Margaret pursued a centralising policy which inevitably favoured Denmark because of its greater population.
 Margaret also granted trade privileges to the Hanseatic merchants of Lübeck in Bergen in return for recognition of her rule, and these hurt the Norwegian economy.
 The Hanseatic merchants formed a state within a state in Bergen for generations.
 The "Victual Brothers" launched three devastating pirate raids on the port (the last in 1427).

 Norway slipped ever more to the background under the Oldenburg dynasty (established 1448).
 There was one revolt under Knut Alvsson in 1502.
-Norway took no part in the events which led to Swedish independence from Denmark in the 1520s.
+Norway took no part in the events which led to Sweden's secession from the Kalmar Union in the 1520s.